 - Feelings of light-headedness when standing up; sluggish pupil-contraction when bright light ‘challenged’.

-- ‘Fat pads’ under the eyes
+- ‘Fat pads’ (chronic puffiness) under the eyes

 - Seek out salty or sugary, refined foods as quick energy hits.

 - Younger women may experience quite marked PMS discomfort or mood disturbance.